Detecting prompt and afterglow jet emission of gravitational wave events from LIGO/Virgo/KAGRA and next generation detectors: Introduction

 \section{Introduction}

 Over the past decade, gravitational wave (GW) observations have unlocked a new view of the Universe, unleashing a fruitful period of multimessenger astrophysics.
-Made possible by the Advanced LIGO (Laser Interferometer Gravitational-Wave Observatory; \cite{2015LIGO}), Virgo \cite{Acernese_2014}, and KAGRA \cite{KAGRA:2020tym}, GW discoveries allow for observations of astrophysical phenomena that cannot often be studied by other means.
-The first (and thus far, only) multimessenger detection of a GW merger is the binary neutron star (BNS) merger GW170817 \cite{abbott2017gw170817}, detected by LIGO/Virgo in GWs, and followed by multiple EM counterparts.
-A short duration gamma-ray burst (GRB) was detected by both the \textit{Fermi Gamma-Ray Space Telescope} \cite{Goldstein2017} and \textit{INTEGRAL} \cite{Savchenko2017}, followed by subsequent detections in X-ray, ultraviolet, optical, infrared, and radio wavelengths of both the kilonova \cite{Andreoni2017,Arcavi2017,Chornock2017,Coulter2017,Covino2017,Cowperthwaite2017,Drout2017,Evans2017, Kasliwal2017, Lipunov2017,Nicholl2017,Pian2017,Shappee2017,Smartt2017,Soares-Santos2017,Tanvir2017,Utsumi2017,Valenti2017} and jet afterglow \cite{Margutti2017,Troja2017,Hallinan2017,Alexander_2017,Haggard2017,Lamb2017jet,Lazzati2018,Resmi2018,Mooley2018,D'Avanzo2018,Alexander2018,Xie2018,Nynka2018,Margutti2018,GG2018,Ghirlanda2019}.
-This multimessenger event addressed critical open questions regarding jet launching and jet structure, the production of heavy elements, the neutron star equation of state, and the expansion of the Universe \cite[for a review see, e.g.,][]{nakar2020electromagnetic,margutti2021first}.
+Made possible by the Advanced LIGO (Laser Interferometer Gravitational-Wave Observatory; \citealt{2015LIGO}), Virgo \citep{Acernese_2014}, and KAGRA \citep{KAGRA:2020tym}, GW discoveries allow for observations of astrophysical phenomena that cannot often be studied by other means.
+The first (and thus far, only) multimessenger detection of a GW merger is the binary neutron star (BNS) merger GW170817 \citep{abbott2017gw170817}, detected by LIGO in GWs with a localizing non-detection in Virgo, and followed by multiple EM counterparts.
+A short duration gamma-ray burst (GRB) was detected by both the \textit{Fermi Gamma-Ray Space Telescope} \citep{Goldstein2017} and \textit{INTEGRAL} \citep{Savchenko2017}, followed by subsequent detections in X-ray, ultraviolet, optical, infrared, and radio wavelengths of both the kilonova \citep{Andreoni2017,Arcavi2017,Chornock2017,Coulter2017,Covino2017,Cowperthwaite2017,Drout2017,Evans2017, Kasliwal2017, Lipunov2017,Nicholl2017,Pian2017,Shappee2017,Smartt2017,Soares-Santos2017,Tanvir2017,Utsumi2017,Valenti2017,Buckley2018} and jet afterglow \citep{Margutti2017,Troja2017,Hallinan2017,Alexander_2017,Haggard2017,Lamb2017jet,Lazzati2018,Resmi2018,Mooley2018,D'Avanzo2018,Alexander2018,Xie2018,Nynka2018,Margutti2018,GG2018,Ghirlanda2019}.
+This multimessenger event addressed critical open questions regarding jet launching and jet structure, the production of heavy elements, the neutron star equation of state, and the expansion of the Universe \citep[for a review see, e.g.,][]{nakar2020electromagnetic,margutti2021first}.
+The detection of future EM counterparts to GW events, like GW170817, are crucial to continue advancing our knowledge of these topics, and to provide an accurate measurement of the Hubble constant independent of the cosmic distance ladder \citep[e.g.,][]{schutz1986determining,firststandardsiren,Chen2018,feeney,Hotokezaka+19,Dietrich2020,LVK_GWTC3_STS,Palmese_2023,palmese2024standard,GWCosmology}.
+However, in order to identify a counterpart and maximize the scientific output of a discovery, we require sensitive telescopes at a variety of wavelengths to detect the counterpart across the EM spectrum (radio to X-rays).
+Given the relatively small GW localization regions ($<$\,$100$ deg$^2$ for a significant fraction of events; e.g., \citealt{Petrov2022,Kiendrebeogo_2023}) expected during the fifth LIGO-Virgo-KAGRA (LVK) observing run (O5, starting $\sim$2028\footnote{\url{https://observing.docs.ligo.org/plan/}}), this observing run will provide a prime opportunity for counterpart discovery.
+However, the ideal strategy to implement (cadence, sensitivity, filters), and telescopes to use, is still partially an open question for both kilonovae \citep[e.g.,][]{Doctor2017,Andreoni2019,Bianco2019,Almualla2021,McBrien2021,Chase2022,Andreoni2022a,Andreoni2022b,Andreoni2024,2024ApJ...960..122B,Ragosta2024,Kunnumkai230529,kunnumkai} and afterglows \citep[e.g.,][]{Salafia2017,Corsi2019,Duque2020,Ho2020,Yu2021,Perna2021,Boersma2022,Colombo2022,Ronchini2022,Ducoin2023,Bhattacharjee2024,Morsony2024,Pellouin2024,Mondal2024}.